 15. Papillon (Phalene)

-Highlights: Energetic, Petite, Curious
+Highlights: Energetic, Smart, Curious

 The Spanish dog breed is younger than some others on this list, but still has a history of over 500 years.
 For many centuries, they’ve been attentive and loving companions to the noble-women of Europe.
 It’s why they’re still top companions today.